-R92 Forest plots Highly desirable plots (u in RevM data from multiple studies in forest sing the 'Data and analyses' structure an) wherever possible, providing it is ble to do so.
-Presenting data in forest plots can be useful even if the studies are not combined in a meta-analysis.
-[PRISMA item 20] R93 Multiple subgroup analyses and sensitivity analyses Highly desirable differen studies, nting multiple sensitivity analyses or t ways of subgrouping the same present these in summary form (e.g. Table or Figure) and not in multiple lots.
-[PRISMA item 23] R94 Labels on plots Mandatory interver e directions of effect and the ition groups in forest plots with the itions being compared.
-By default, RevMan currently uses 'Experimental' and 'Control' as labels.
+R92 Forest plots Highly desirable e Present data from multiple st plots (using the 'Data and an in RevMan) wherever possibl reasonable to do so. alyses' structure Presenting data in forest plots can be useful even if the studies are not combined in a meta-analysis.
+[PRISMA item 20] R93 Multiple subgroup a sensitivity analyses inalyses and Highly desirable е If presenting multiple sensitive different ways of subgrouping studies, present these in sum a single Table or Figure) and forest plots. g the same mary form (e.g. [PRISMA item 23] R94 Labels on plots Mandatory y Label the directions of effect intervention groups in forest interventions being compare plots with the By default, RevMan currently uses 'Experimental' and 'Control' as labels.
 It is helpful to replace these with more specific intervention names, and essential if the ordering is swapped (or for head-to-head comparisons).
 Directions of effect should be used as consistently as possible within a review.
-R95 Risk of bias across studies Highly desirable bias acr each ke leads to results of the assessment of risk of oss studies (and across domains) for y outcome, and state whether this concerns about the validity of the s findings.
-Considerations of risk of bias across studies are required for assessments of the quality of the body of evidence (e.g. using GRADE).
-[PRISMA item 22] R96 Reporting biases Highly desirable potentia results of any assessment of the al impact of reporting biases on the findings.
+R95 Risk of bias across st tudies Highly desirable e Present results of the assess bias across studies (and acros each key outcome, and state leads to concerns about the review's findings. ss domains) for whether this Considerations of risk of bias across studies are required for assessments of the quality of the body of evidence (e.g. using GRADE).
+[PRISMA item 22] R96 Reporting biases Highly desirable e Present results of any assess potential impact of reporting review's findings.
 MECIR conduct standard 74 (Consider the potential impact of reporting biases on the results of the review or the meta-analyses it contains.)
-[PRISMA item 22] R97 'Summary of findings' table Highly desirable accordin Chapter (version results f group (v interver interver importa (e.g. sca number outcom for each populat baseline appropr effect (i measure a 'Summary of Findings' table og to recommendations described in 11 of the Cochrane Handbook 5 or later).
-Specifically: include or one clearly defined population with few exceptions); indicate the ation and the comparison tion; include seven or fewer patient- nt outcomes; describe the outcomes le, scores, follow-up);indicate the of participants and studies for each e; present at least one baseline risk dichotomous outcome (e.g. study ion or median/medium risk) and e scores for continuous outcomes (if iate); summarize the intervention f appropriate); and include a e of the quality of the body of e for each outcome.
-MECIR conduct standard 75 (Include a 'Summary of Findings' table according to recommendations described in Chapter 11 of the Cochrane Handbook (version 5 or later).
+[PRISMA item 22] R97 'Summary of finding s' table Highly desirable e Present a 'Summary of Findir according to recommendatio Chapter 11 of the Cochrane H (version 5 or later).
+Specifical results for one clearly definer group (with few exceptions); intervention and the compar intervention; include seven of important outcomes; describ (e.g. scale, scores, follow-up) number of participants and s outcome; present at least on for each dichotomous outcor population or median/mediu baseline scores for continuou appropriate); summarize the effect (if appropriate); and in measure of the quality of the evidence for each outcome.
+Ins described in Handbook Ily: include d population indicate the ison or fewer patient- ie the outcomes ;indicate the tudies for each e baseline risk me (e.g. study m risk) and us outcomes (if intervention clude a MECIR conduct standard 75 (Include a 'Summary of Findings' table according to recommendations described in Chapter 11 of the Cochrane Handbook (version 5 or later).
 Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence.)
-[PRISMA item 24]
+[PRISMA item 24] эr